• Skip to primary navigation

 Notes

-Optional: While cooling you can place chocolate, nuts, or crushed candy bars on top of the fudge for additional flavor and texture.
+Optional: While cooling you can place chocolate chips, nuts, or crushed candy bars on top of the fudge for additional flavor and texture.

 Nutritional Information